spdx/spdx-3-model/serialization/json-ld.md

 The JSON-LD is an RDF format and follows the serialization rules of the [rdf SPDX serialization specification](rdf.md).

-## XCollection
+## SpdxDocument

-The following XCollection properties are mapped to JSON-LD syntax specifications.
+The following SpdxDocument properties are mapped to native JSON-LD mechanisms defined within the JSON-LD syntax specifications.
-Any properties not listed below should be serialized as part of the XCollection element itself within the JSON-LD serialized data.
+Any properties not listed below should be serialized as part of the SpdxDocument element itself within the JSON-LD serialized data.
+Deserialization of any JSON-LD serialized SPDX content MUST expand the inverse of these native mappings such that the logical SpdxDocument element directly contains its full set of properties.

 ### namespaceMap